combust-labs/firebuild/README.md

 ### Purging remains of the VMMs stopped without the kill command

-If a VMM exists in any other way than via `kill` command, following data continues residing on the host:
+If a VMM exits in any other way than via `kill` command, following data continues residing on the host:

 - jail directory with all contents
 - run cache directory with all contents